Soups, statues and soothsayers in demand as China eases one-child law

 Some families will turn to Guanyin figurines, fertility-boosting foods or China's $13 billion traditional Chinese medicine (TCM) market to give birth quickly.
 Medicine men who promise to ensure the birth of a boy child are also in demand.

-China's highly-fragmented TCM market is led by firms such as Tasly Pharmaceutical Group Co Ltd (600535.SS) and China Resources Sanjiu Medical & Pharmaceutical Co Ltd 000999.SZ, which each have billion dollar-plus annual sales.
+China's highly-fragmented TCM market is led by firms such as Tasly Pharmaceutical Group Co Ltd and China Resources Sanjiu Medical & Pharmaceutical Co Ltd, which each have billion dollar-plus annual sales.

 Analysts said the more mainstream market for pregnancy-related supplements could receive a $40-50 million boost.